Current Suspected Overdose Deaths in Delaware for 2022: Get Help Now!

 |Home||Families||Professionals||Policies & Reports||Contact Us|

-Referrals can be made by a parent, physician, childcare providers, family members or anyone concerned about a child's development.
+The Birth to Three Early Intervention Program helps families meet the needs of their infant or toddler with a significant developmental delay or disability.
+Referrals can be made by a parent, physician, childcare provider, family member, or anyone else concerned about a child’s development.

 For more family information click here